Maui beckons tourists, and their dollars, to stave off economic disaster after wildfires

 The number of visitors arriving on Maui sank about 70% after the Aug.
 8 fire, down to 2,000 a day.

-Olsten's Air Maui Helicopters now flies one or two flights a day, compared with 25 to 30 before the fires.
+Olsten's Air Maui Helicopters now operates one or two flights a day, compared with 25 to 30 before the fires.

 As Air Maui's director of operations, Olsten said his company has laid off seven of its 12 dispatchers.
 Pilots have been spared because they only get paid when they work.
 Typically, they fly eight times a day, four to five days a week.
 That has fallen to one day a week, and only one or two flights.